shi-gg/witchsky.app/README.md

 - [ ] iOS app IPA?
 - [ ] Move from GitHub to Tangled?
 - [ ] Experimental toggle between handle and DID in share links?
-- [ ] Move TOS and privacy policy to Jollywhoppers?
+- [ ] Move TOS and privacy policy to Jollywhoppers website?

 ## Development Resources